splitgraph/seafowl-rfcs/text/001-wasm-udfs.md

 1. Aso currently unsupported user-defined table functions (the opposite of aggregate functions) may return a list of tuples, which is also not possible with the current limitations.
-1. Not a priority on the short term, but variadic functions, eg `CONCAT('prefix', table1.col1, 'suffix')` need to be flexible enough to support input with different signatures (currently the tuple's primitive types must match the declared signature of the UDF exactly).
+1. Not a priority on the short term, but scalar functions with variable number of arguments, eg: `CONCAT('prefix', table1.col1, 'suffix')` and those which accept multiple types, eg: `MAX(0.5, 1)` need more flexibility than what can be currently described in the `CREATE FUNCTION` expression.

 # Terminology